csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

   - No experience with development methodologies

 Thomas:
-  role: back-end routing
+  roles: back-end routing and cheerleader
+  responsibilities:
   - Handling routing of the information coming from the back-end
+  - Maintaining team moral and motivation
+  - Creating test cases for back-end related routing and events
+  - Debugging back-end related events

   strengths:
   - Experience with python, HTML, CSS, and JS.